Population Management Law

 Many employers have established a stable workforce on short term licences and these individuals have become skilled and valued.
 Other companies have made significant investments in training their staff to fill those jobs that cannot be filled locally.
 The law means the recruitment of workers from other jurisdictions is becoming increasingly difficult.
 Seasonal workers pay tax and insurance; they are contributors not takers, especially as few wish to make Guernsey their permanent home. that employ care-home staff, HGV drivers, the hospitality and tourist industry and horticulture rely on a workforce that faces an uncertain future to the detriment of our economy at a time when Guernsey faces considerable economic challenges.

-We will continue to argue that the restrictions on restrictions on the employment of present and future workers on short term licences are having on the Guernsey economy should not be under-estimated.
+We will continue to argue that the restrictions on the employment of present and future workers on short term licences are having on the Guernsey economy should not be under-estimated.

 A deferred pension applies to someone who has stopped paying into a state pension scheme but is not yet retired, so continues working either part or full time.
 The individual can choose to keep their benefits in the scheme and receive their pension income later at a more advantageous rate.
 The UK adopted this back in 1948 but in Guernsey, deferred pensions do not exist – you have to start receiving your States’ pension when you reach the statutory age.